 It is a late-November morning.
 The dog and I are off for a walk.
-There are six inches of snow on the ground and the thermometer says it is -17° C. I’m thinking about durability.
-Last Sunday our congregation celebrated the arrival of four new children.
-Lest you get the wrong impression about the fecundity of this group: I should make it clear that they didn’t all actually arrive on that day.
-We hold these celebrations twice a year, each time we catch a sixth-month harvest.
-What happens on these Sundays is that each child is introduced by a parent.
-And then either I or my colleague wrap the little one in a blanket made by some of the congregation’s quilters.
-When I perform this ritual I tuck the infant in one arm and place my other hand on the little one.
-Then I say something like this:
+There are six inches of snow on the ground and the thermometer says it is -17° C. Last Sunday our congregation celebrated the arrival of four new children, so today I’m thinking about durability.
+We hold these celebrations twice a year and each time we catch a sixth-month harvest.
+On these … Continue reading Durability

 [Genesis 2:15-20; Psalm 8]

 What are people for?

 Some of you will recognize that question from the title of a little book by a farmer-poet.
 That’s the first place I can recall seeing the matter put this way.
 It’s a good way to ask the question, isn’t it?
 What are people for?
 The question upends things.

 We have recently welcomed several new babies into our congregation.
 At the same time a number of us have said a final “goodbye” to someone we love.
 And some of us are going through the torturous process of wondering if it is our turn for such a goodbye.
 Birth and death are the bookends.
 But what about the time in between, where we all are, soaked in the bliss, the pain, the boredom.
 What is that?
 What are people for?
 Continue reading “Tilling, Working, Naming (174)”